matteosacchetto/node-zip-cli/README.md

 > [!WARNING]
 > *Current limitations*
-> Up to the current version (0.9.0) zip/tar and unzip/untar should handle files, directories and symlinks.
-Though, symlink support is still experimental, so it may not behave as expected.
-Currently on Windows symlinks are not supported
+> Up to the current version (0.10.0) zip/tar and unzip/untar handle files, directories and symlinks.
+>
+> Since version (0.10.0) symlink support is marked as stable, but requires the user to explicitly enable it for `zip`,`tar` and `find` through the `-s, --symlink` option.